Supercriticality of Annealed Approximations of Boolean Networks: Proof of Theorem

-In words, vertices are inspected in order; the roots are all set to $0$ and the other vertices are set to 0 either if one of their ancestors has already been marked with a 1 or if their image under the map $\sigma \mapsto z^\sigma$ has never been seen before; otherwise they are set to 1. \bl{domber} Given $A \subset V_n$ with $|A| = m$ and $\sigma^{i_1}, \ldots, \sigma^{i_k} \in T_m$,
+In words, vertices are inspected in order; the roots are all set to $0$ and the other vertices are set to 0 either if one of their ancestors has already been marked with a 1 or if their image under the map $\sigma \mapsto z^\sigma$ has never been seen before; otherwise they are set to 1.
+Figure 1 presents an example of the effect of the algorithm.